 Leonard Clark was a nationally important poet, literary editor, and educationalist whose life and work were grounded in Cinderford and the Forest of Dean.
 He was fostered to a family on Belle Vue Road in Cinderford and raised in the town until he left to train as a teacher in the late 1920s.
-He became an influential figure in the word of poetry principally through his anthologies and his role in promoting poetry education for which he was awarded an OBE.
+He became an influential figure in the world of poetry principally through his anthologies and his role in promoting poetry education for which he was awarded an OBE.
 He was admired and praised by luminaries such as Ted Hughes and Seamus Heaney before he died in 1981.

 His early life and subsequent work were strongly influenced by his experiences in St Stephen’s Church which stood a few yards down the road from where he lived.
 His mother was a member of the congregation and he became a chorister in the Church.
 Written late in his life, his memoirs A Fool in the Forest and Green Wood are replete with stories and characters that centred around the Church which was at the heart of the community.